 Avoid using loud noises or bright lights, and provide places for doves to perch and rest, such as trees or shrubs.

-This gives doves a welcoming environment, and a yard that will attract other birds to feed and nest.
+Trees and shrubs give doves a welcoming environment, and a yard that will attract other birds to feed and nest.

 Offer a variety of seeds.
 Since doves are primarily seed-eaters, a variety of seeds placed in a proper tray feeder will attract them.
 Mourning Doves are ground-feeding birds, so it's best to keep feeders low to the ground.

 Other seeds and grains include milo and wheat.
 Some seed mixtures add these.
 Make sure your feeders are in a open space where they can watch for predators.

 No need to offer fruit or suet as Mourning Doves are not attracted to either although, it's a good thing for many other birds.